allenanie/allenanie.github.io/_posts/2020-05-06-vqa-caption.md

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/bayesian_decoding/RSA_comp_fig.png?raw=true" style="width:100%"> <br> <span>Figure 5: Directly applying RSA is NOT question-aware (or issue-sensitive, as defined in our paper).</span> </p>

 OK.
-We ran into a problem.
-The problem is very simple to understand -- even though our VQA model **partitioned 6 images into two cells** (top 3 rows and bottom 3 rows), the RSA computation  is unaware of this (cell structure).
+We ran into a problem: even though our VQA model **partitioned 6 images into two cells** (top 3 rows and bottom 3 rows), the RSA computation is unaware of this (cell structure).
 What it does is treating all 5 other images (rows) as distractors and try to find what's unique about the target image (first row) against all else, which is the mountain.

 Luckily, a solution has already been worked out by Kao et al. [^7] The idea is pretty simple, why not just add up the probability within the cell (across the column) after computing $L_1$ probability matrix?
 More formally, this corresponds a different $S_1$: